 • People who do not qualify for ACA subsidies

-• Self-employed or 1099 workers seeking lower monthly costs
+• Self-employed or 1099 workers seeking lower monthly costs for health coverage

 • Those comfortable with program rules and eligibility requirements